yetanalytics/flint/doc/axiom.md

 ## Variables

-Examples: `?var`
+Examples: `?var`, `$var`

-Variables are written as symbols prefixed with a question mark `?`.
-Translating to SPARQL does not change the variable other than stringifying it.
+Variables are written as symbols prefixed with a question mark `?` or dollar sign `$`.
+The sigil is not part of the variable name, so `?var` and `$var` identify the same variable.
+Translating to SPARQL preserves the sigil and otherwise only stringifies the symbol.

 ## Blank Nodes